devopslibrary/slack/SocialHour.md

 ## Nomination

-A side affect of changing the MC weekly is the randomize the event.
+A side effect of changing the MC weekly is the event configuration is randomized.
 As mentioned previously, this will never work for everyone every time.
 It's not a formal committee that requires a quorum, it's just a chance to spawn serendipitous conversations with your peers that don't happen as often in text chat.